 DOWNLINERS SECT

-The Downliners Sect are a British rhythm and blues band of the beat boom era, formed in 1963 when the existing Downliners band split up.
+The Downliners Sect are a British rhythm and blues band of the beat boom era, formed in 1963 after the original Downliners band split up.
+Stylistically, they resembled The Yardbirds, The Pretty Things, and the Rolling Stones, playing raw, energetic R&B on their debut album, The Sect.

 Critic Richie Unterberger wrote: